… spray foam as it pertains to our mixed-humid Raleigh, NC climate…

 Closed-cell foam can stop all types of moisture and is hard like rock.
 It is rigid and nothing compares.
 If you were to spray a one-inch layer on to a disc of card-board, it would make for a nearly indestructible toy of sorts, but a knee-high dog with healthy teeth could tear it to shreds.
 The color may start blue or white but will yellow with sun exposure.
 The surface is tough and bumpy yet smooth.

 In “Mostly Heating Climates”…

 Warm, moist air from indoors will want to travel towards the roof deck.
 (Warm air rises and carries things with it.)
-A closed-cell product against the roof deck, stops the humidity where the insulation starts.
+A closed-cell product against the roof deck, stops the humidity where the closed-cell insulation starts.
 If the moisture is stopped 5” or so from the frigid roof-deck, the surface with be warm enough to avoid condensation.
 This same amount of moisture could permeate an open-cell product allowing condensation to gather against the cold roof-deck.
 So, in the North, choose Closed-Cell Foam for sealed-attics.
 And in cold winter climates it can be very dry, so retaining some moisture is a good thing.
 I like the use of vented-roof-assemblies and metal roofs everywhere, and if I ever build a northern building I would build it with a metal roof over purlins, and spray open cell foam at a thickness of about 8″ and then a layer of closed cell foam about 2″ thick and only where the purlins cross the rafters would there be a thermal bridge.
 The closed cell foam, which is expensive would keep moisture from the getting inside the much cheaper closed cell foam while the metal roof takes solar vapor drive potential to zero.

 In “Mixed-Humid Climates” or Hot-Humid Climates, with an existing asphalt roof…